autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 **As a note, no safety check is performed during backward movements.
 Safety verification commences at the point where the backward motion ceases.**

-## Manual and auto mode behaviors
+## RTC interface

-The system operates distinctly under manual and automatic modes, especially concerning the initiation of movement and interaction with dynamic obstacles.
+The system operates distinctly under manual and auto mode, especially concerning the before the departure and interaction with dynamic obstacles.
 Below are the specific behaviors for each mode:

-### Manual mode
+### When approval is required?

 #### Forward driving

 - **Start approval required**: Even if a route is generated, approval is required to initiate movement.
 If a dynamic object poses a risk, such as an approaching vehicle from behind, candidate routes may be displayed, but approval is not granted.

-### Inclusion of backward route
+#### Backward driving + forward driving

-- **Multiple Approvals Required**: When the planned route includes a backward segment, multiple approvals are needed before starting the reverse and again before restarting forward movement.
+- **Multiple approvals required**: When the planned route includes a backward driving, multiple approvals are needed before starting the reverse and again before restarting forward movement.
 Before initiating forward movement, the system conducts safety checks against dynamic obstacles.
-If a risk is detected, approval for movement cannot be granted.
+If a detection is detected, approval for departure is necessary.

-### Automatic Mode

-- **Fully automated movement**: The vehicle starts and operates automatically without the need for manual approvals at each step.
-- **Dynamic Obstacle Consideration**: Similar to manual mode, if a dynamic obstacle is deemed hazardous, the system will prevent the vehicle from initiating movement at points where manual mode would require approval.

-This differentiation ensures that the vehicle operates safely by requiring human intervention in manual mode at critical junctures and incorporating automatic safety checks in both modes to prevent unsafe operations in the presence of dynamic obstacles.
+This differentiation ensures that the vehicle operates safely by requiring human intervention in manual mode(`enable_rtc` is true) at critical junctures and incorporating automatic safety checks in both modes to prevent unsafe operations in the presence of dynamic obstacles.

 ## Design